gamedev-studies/game-engine-analyser/6_architectural_map_gen/README.md

 - Currently the dependencies for the game engine analyser are not all togheter in 1 package.
 Therefore, we need to install some dependencies separately.
 Open Playground by pressing CTRL + O + W or go to Browse > Playground.
 Copy the following code, paste it in Playground and execute it by clicking "do it" or selecting all and pressing CTRL + D:
 ```
 Metacello new
-    baseline: 'Roassal3Exporters';
-    repository: 'github://ObjectProfile/Roassal3Exporters';
-    load.

-Metacello new
     baseline: 'GroupTagger';
     repository: 'github://gamedev-studies/group-tagger:main';
     onConflict: [ :ex | ex useIncoming ];
     onUpgrade: [ :ex | ex useIncoming ];
 	onDowngrade: [ :ex | ex useLoaded ];
     load.

+Metacello new
+    baseline: 'Roassal3Exporters';
+    repository: 'github://ObjectProfile/Roassal3Exporters';
+    load.
 ```
 - Wait for the dependencies to be installed.
 This may take several minutes.
-This package is necessary for us to be able to export the architectural map to PDF or other format after we generate it.
+These packages are necessary for us to be able to tag and later export the architectural map to PDF or other format after we generate it.
 - Clean the Playground window or open a new one.
 Now you will execute the code generated in step 5.
 Copy and paste it into the Playground window.
 - Execute the code by clicking "do it" or selecting all and pressing CTRL +D.
 - On the top menu, go to Moose > Tag Browser.
 You should see all subsystems from step 3 and their respective files as tags on the list.